maxla777/Betterment-Case-Study/README.md

 ## Results

-* Betterment has made life easier for many, as it stepped away from the status quo by eliminating difficulites for conusmers and as a result, giving them time.
+* Betterment has made life easier for many people, while making life very difficult for traditional financial advisors.
+As it stepped away from the status quo by providing affordable expert advice, eliminating difficulites from the investment process and as a result, gave consumers more time to spend doing whatever it is they love.
+In any case, choosing the right robo advisor for you will depend on your goal, the level of human interation you are looking for and any fees associated with doin gbusiness.
+Betteremnt charges .25% of AUM annually.
+Betterment premium charges .40% annually and requires a $100,000 acct min.

+* In measuring the success of companies that offer robo advisors, I choose to look at assets under managemtn and equivilate it to market share.
+Below is a list of the top three robo advisors as of october 2nd. https://www.roboadvisorpros.com/robo-advisors-with-most-aum-assets-under-management/

+    # 1 ) Vangaurd Personal Advisor $161 billion AUM
+    # 2 ) Schwab Intelligent Portfolios $40.7 billion AUM
+    # 3 ) Betterment $22 billion AUM